kimmobrunfeldt/progressbar.js/CONTRIBUTING.md

 You must setup `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables.
 See [karma-sauce-launcher project documentation](https://github.com/karma-runner/karma-sauce-launcher#username).
 Browsers used to test are specified in [karma.conf.js](karma.conf.js).

-You can run tests with
+You can run tests with all browsers:

     grunt karma

+Tests are run sequentially in batches of browsers to prevent timeouts in Sauce Labs.
+You can also run single set of browsers to see test results faster:

+    grunt karma:sauce0

 ## Release